neuml/cord19q/tasks/vaccines.md

 #### Highlights<br/>
 - Hence, clinical drugs and therapies for treating SARS may be used as a reference for COVID-19 treatment .<br/>
+- Those existing drugs with potent antiviral efficacy can be directly applied to treat COVID-19 in a short time, as their safety has been verified in principle in clinical trials.<br/>
 - As effective drugs for SARS, hormones and interferons can also be used to treat COVID-19 .<br/>
 - Although antiviral drugs, including osehamivir and ribavirin had been applied to our patients, to date no effective antiviral to treat COVID-19 has been identified.<br/>
 - Discovering drugs to treat coronavirus disease 2019 (COVID-19)<br/>
-- As far as treating patients is concerned, antiviral treatment has been used for COVID-19.<br/>

 #### Articles<br/>
 [The epidemiology and pathogenesis of coronavirus disease (COVID-19) outbreak](https://doi.org/10.1016/j.jaut.2020.102433)<br/>